Funding4HomeCare

 One state might have a robust program that covers everything from personal care and meal prep to transportation, while another may only cover basic skilled nursing tasks.
 As an agency owner, you need to be an expert on what your state’s Medicaid plan includes.
 This directly impacts the care plans you can offer and how you bill for your services.
 Always check your state’s official Medicaid website for a detailed list of covered home health services.

-Understanding Waiver Programs and Waitlists
+What Are Waiver Programs and Waitlists?

 To provide home care services, states often use two main approaches: their regular State Plan or special Waiver programs.
 State Plan services are an entitlement, meaning they must be provided to anyone who qualifies.
 However, many home care services are offered through what are called Home and Community-Based Services (HCBS) Waivers.